-Fibromyalgia flares can last days, weeks or even months.
+Fibromyalgia flare-ups, often known as "Fibro-Flares," can last days, weeks, or even months.
 During this time, life can seem unbearable due to the intensity of symptoms and not knowing when the flare will subside.

 Here are some of the typical symptoms experienced by most sufferers:

-Pain – one of the worst the symptoms.
+Pain is one of the worst Fibromyalgia symptoms.
 Most of the muscles in your body are aching and painful.
-Since the pain is widespread, it makes life much more difficult and even debilitating.
+Since the pain is widespread, it makes life more difficult and even debilitating.

-Stiffness – this happens especially upon waking.
+Stiffness often happens upon waking.
 The entire body feels taut and inflexible.

-Fibro fog – this is a term used to describe the confusion and lack of mental clarity when a flare-up takes place.
+Fibro fog, or brain fog, is a term used to describe the confusion and lack of mental clarity when a flare-up occurs.
 Your focus and memory are adversely affected.

 The best way to manage them is to prevent them.
 We can do this by removing any trigger foods from our diet, relieving stress, staying hydrated, and keeping active.
 Prevention is our first defense.

-Try to get more rest either by sleeping more, working less and spending more time just relaxing by doing self-care activities.
-Ideally, if you have Fibromyalgia &/or Chronic Fatigue you should be taking time everyday to relieve stress to help avoid a flare, but if one does occur, it’s as good a time to start prioritising self-care and learning to de-stress.
+Try to get more rest by sleeping more, working less, and spending more time just relaxing by doing self-care activities.
+If you have Fibromyalgia &/or Chronic Fatigue, you should be taking time every day to relieve stress to help avoid a flare, but if one does occur, it’s as good a time to start prioritizing self-care and learning to de-stress.

 Apply hot compresses to the parts of your body that hurt the most.
 Soaking yourself in a hot bath can help your aching muscles to find some relief.
 You’ll feel less stiff too.

 Write down how you feel and what you’re doing.
-It’s best to keep a journal to record what you eat, how long you sleep, what your stress levels are and so on.
-It's a good idea to do this even when you don’t have a flare up.
-This will help you to monitor patterns and triggers that may be causing the flare.
-Now you know what you need to do or not do in order to prevent future incidences.
+It’s best to keep a journal to record what you eat, how long you sleep, what your stress levels are, and so on.
+It's a good idea to do this even when you don’t have a flare-up.
+A journal will help you to monitor patterns and triggers that may be causing the flare.
+Now you know what you need to do or not do to prevent future incidences.

-To conclude, besides the tips above, you could try other methods such as acupuncture, cognitive behavioral therapy and other suggestions offered in the FREE eBook - 50 Ways To Improve Life When Living With Fibromyalgia.
-There are many holistic methods out there, but the efficacy of the methods can’t be verified.
+To conclude, besides the tips above, you could try other methods such as acupuncture, cognitive behavioral therapy.
+There are many holistic methods out there, but the success of these methods used for fibromyalgia is unknown completely.

 Nevertheless, I encourage you not to dismiss them if you’ve not tried them.
-We are unique individuals and while acupuncture may have no effect on one person, it may bring immense relief to another.
+We are unique individuals, and while acupuncture may not affect one person, it may bring immense relief to another.
 We'll only know if we try.